Celerium/Celerium.Auvik/docs/site/internal/Add-AuvikAPIKey.md

 'Celerium@Celerium.org' | Add-AuvikAPIKey
 ```

-The Auvik API will use the string entered as the secret key & will prompt to enter in the public key.
+The Auvik API will use the string entered as the secret key & will prompt to enter in the public key

 ### EXAMPLE 3
 ```powershell